webix-hub/docs/data/api/refs/ui.calendar.md

 - api/link/ui.calendar_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.calendar_css_config.md - the name of a css class that will be applied to the view container
 - api/ui.calendar_date_config.md - sets the initial date of the calendar (particularly month and year).
-- api/ui.calendar_daytemplate_config.md -
+- api/ui.calendar_daytemplate_config.md - defines a template for a calendar day cell
 - api/link/ui.calendar_disabled_config.md - disables item
 - api/ui.calendar_events_config.md - sets an additional css class that will be applied to days
 - api/link/ui.calendar_gravity_config.md - sets the view gravity (1 by default)
-- api/ui.calendar_headerheight_config.md -
+- api/ui.calendar_headerheight_config.md - total height of the area not taken by calendar body
 - api/link/ui.calendar_height_config.md - sets the height of the component
 - api/link/ui.calendar_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.calendar_id_config.md - the component ID